 Tent City 3 at UUC

-University Unitarian Church is excited to welcome Tent City 3 (TC3) and share our space with them from March 22–July 26, 2025.
+University Unitarian Church welcomed Tent City 3 (TC3) and shared our space with them from March 22–July 26, 2025.
 UUC first hosted Tent City 3 during the spring of 2023.
 Many congregations have hosted Tent City over the last 22 years, and many have done so numerous times.
-Tent City 3 has been located at the University of Washington for the fifth time; University Congregational Church for the seventh time; and has been at St. Mark’s Cathedral fifteen times.
+Tent City 3 has been located at the University of Washington five times; University Congregational Church seven times; and has been at St. Mark’s Cathedral fifteen times.

-During our first hosting we received overwhelming support from several nearby congregations, including Congregation Beth Shalom, Our Lady of the Lake Church, Assumption Parish, Temple Beth Am and St. Bridget Catholic Church.
+During our hostings we received overwhelming support from several nearby congregations, including Congregation Beth Shalom, Our Lady of the Lake Church, Assumption Parish, Temple Beth Am and St. Bridget Catholic Church.
 Several area businesses and stores, along with many neighbors, have offered their support as well.

 Common Questions about Tent City 3